-Disney Genie+ has now has been live at Walt Disney World for about six weeks, launching not long after the kickoff of Disney World’s 50th anniversary.
-While it has certainly had some real challenges (especially during the busy Thanksgiving week), we’re happy to report that you can usually get some serious value out of your investment in Genie+ if you know how to maximize the system.
+Disney Genie+ has now has been live at Walt Disney World for the better part of a year, launching not long after the kickoff of Disney World’s 50th anniversary.
+The new system definitely presents some real challenges and can be very frustrating: but with some prep work you can still get some serious value out of your investment in Genie+ if you know how to maximize the system.
 How do you maximize the system?
 By reading this article, of course!

 We’ll discuss all the tips and tricks you need to know to squeeze every cent of value out of your Genie+ investment (should you choose to buy it).
 So let’s get right to business and get started with the basics.

-Editor’s Note: Disney Genie is also coming very soon to Disneyland as well.
-But the systems have different rules, and your strategies will likely need to be quite a bit different between the two resorts.
-See our guide to Disney Genie+ & Lightning Lane at Disneyland for all the details and tips for the California parks as they are released.
+Editor’s Note: Disney Genie is available at Disneyland as well as of December 8, 2021.
+But the systems have very different rules, and your strategies need to be quite a bit different between the two resorts.
+See our guide to Disney Genie+ & Lightning Lane at Disneyland for all the details and tips for the California parks.

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)